 The U.S. Embassy, which was not identifying the victims because of a request by relatives, said in a statement that those killed at Cure Hospital were “humanitarian workers dedicated to improving the lives of Afghans by providing a full range of medical services including reconstructive surgery to children with physical disabilities and pre- and postnatal care for mothers.”

-Schuitema said in Chicago that her husband always wanted to work with children and became fascinated with Afghanistan when visiting in 2006.
+Jan Schuitema, Umanos’ wife, said in Chicago that he always wanted to work with children and became fascinated with Afghanistan when visiting in 2006.

 “What he would really want people who care about this to know is that he really did love Afghanistan and the Afghan people,” said Schuitema, a teacher who also spent time teaching in Afghanistan.